-- > Failure to follow the Cell Telephone.
-Electronic Devices and Other Unauthorized Items Policy, p.
-37, 3rd offense (6-7) - > Parking in teacher's lot, or parking in Degnan lot other than in a marked space 1st offense (car may be ticketed or towed) - Failure to follow the Dress Code Policy (i.e. headgear use), p.
-36, 3rd offense (6-7) - Inability to attend general or extended detention during the week. - Failure to clean up after one's self in the Cafeteria or in any other designated eating area at breakfast or lunch.
-(6-7) - Leaving school building/grounds without permission (6-7) - Unauthorized use of computer/technology belonging to another.
-(6-7) - Compromising security/opening doors / propping doors open (6-9) - False reporting of incidents (6-9)
+- □ Failure to follow the Cell Telephone, Electronic Devices and Other Unauthorized Items Policy, p.
+40, 3rd offense (6-7) - Parking in teacher's lot, or parking in Degnan lot other than in a marked space 1st offense (car may be ticketed or towed) - □ Failure to follow the Dress Code Policy (i.e. headgear use), p.
+37, 3rd offense (6-7) - □ Inability to attend general or extended detention during the week. - □ Failure to clean up after oneself in the Cafeteria or in any other designated eating area at breakfast or lunch.
+(6-7) - □ Leaving school building/grounds without permission (6-7) - □ Unauthorized use of computer/technology belonging to another.
+(6-7) - □ Compromising security/opening doors / propping doors open (6-9) - □ False reporting of incidents (6-9)

-Level 6 - One to three day In-School Suspension
+Level 6 - One to three days Restorative Practice Session(s) or In-School Suspension

-- \triangleright Excessive Tardiness (more than 10 times late to class per marking period) (6-8) This WILL result in a cut being charged, which might result in LOSS OF CREDIT! - \triangleright Cutting class, 3rd or greater offense (7-9) - Possession or use of any tobacco product, 2nd offense \triangleright See note concerning smoking in Level 4 above. - Possession of any smoking device, 2nd offense (7-9) \triangleright See note re: testing and clearance in Level 4 above. - Leaving school building/grounds without permission, 2nd offense (7-9) ≻ - Out of school building, 3rd offense (7-9) \geq - Graffiti (Tagging) (7-10) Defacing property may result in criminal prosecution and/or \triangleright restitution for the cost of repair/correction/replacement of defaced item. - \triangleright Creating a disturbance (i.e. in hallway or classroom) (7-9) - ۶ Truancy, 2nd offense (7-9) - \triangleright Overt or covert behavior of an obscene or profane nature (7-9) - Throwing any projectile/object out a school or bus window (Writing utensil, book, paper) (7-9) - Attempting to ride/riding bus to which the student is not assigned (7-9) - Causing a disturbance on the bus (7-9) - \triangleright Late to class (9th offense) (7-9) - \triangleright Laser Optic Devices (7-9) - ≻ Parking in teacher parking lot, 2nd offense (car may be ticketed or towed) - \triangleright Failure to follow the Cell Telephone, Electronic Devices and Other Unauthorized Items Policy, p.
-37, 4th offense (7-9) - Failure to follow the Dress Code Policy, p.
-36, 4th offense (7-9) \triangleright - Refusal to surrender any item, including hats, headgear, cell phones or electronic devices, \triangleright when requested by a staff member (7-9) - \triangleright Possession or display of inappropriate (non-pornographic) material (7-9) - Unauthorized use of recording devices in school (7-9) \geq - ⋟ Missing Extended Detention: ISS directly into General or Extended Detention (7-9) - ⊳ Academic dishonesty (cheating/plagiarism/etc.) (7) - Refusal to Identify One's Self to Staff (7-8)
+- Excessive Tardiness (more than 10 times late to class per marking period) (6-8) This WILL result in a cut being charged, which might result in LOSS OF CREDIT! - □ Cutting class, 3rd or greater offense (7-9) - Possession or use of any tobacco product.
+2nd offense See note concerning smoking in Level 4 above. - Possession of any smoking device, 2nd offense (7-9) See note re: testing and clearance in Level 4 above. - □ Leaving school building/grounds without permission, 2nd offense (7-9) - Out of school building, 3rd offense (7-9) - Graffiti (Tagging) (7-10) Defacing property may result in criminal prosecution and/or restitution for the cost of repair/correction/replacement of defaced item. - Creating a disturbance (i.e. in hallway or classroom) (7-9) - Truancy, 2^{nd} offense (7-9) - Overt or covert behavior of an obscene or profane nature (7-9) - Throwing any projectile/object out a school or bus window (Writing utensil, book, paper) (7-9) - Attempting to ride/riding bus to which the student is not assigned (7-9) - □ Causing a disturbance on the bus (7-9) - □ Late to class (9th offense) (7-9) - Laser Optic Devices (7-9) - □ Parking in teacher parking lot, 2nd offense (car may be ticketed or towed) - □ Failure to follow the Cell Telephone, Electronic Devices and Other Unauthorized Items Policy, p.
+40, 4th offense (7-9) - □ Failure to follow the Dress Code Policy, p.
+37, 4th offense (7-9) - □ Refusal to surrender any item, including hats, headgear, cell phones or electronic devices, when requested by a staff member (7-9) - Possession or display of inappropriate (non-pornographic) material (7-9) - □ Unauthorized use of recording devices in school (7-9) - Missing Extended Detention: Restorative Practice or ISS directly into General or Extended Detention (7-9) - Academic dishonesty (cheating/plagiarism/etc.) (7) - Refusal to Identify One's Self to Staff (7-8)